jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 ##
 # Diagnostics

-With `--verbose`  update-alternatives chatters incessantly about  its activities on its standard output channel.
+With `--verbose`, update-alternatives chatters  incessantly about its activities on its standard output channel.
-If problems  occur, update-alternatives outputs  error messages on  its standard error channel and returns an exit status of 2.
+If a problem occurs, update-alternatives  outputs error messages on its standard error channel and returns an exit status of 2.
-These diagnostics should be selfexplanatory; if  you do not find them so, please report this as a bug.
+These diagnostics should be self-explanatory; if you do not find them so, please report this as a bug.

 # Examples